- Originally published: March 5, 2025

 While some brands are expanding, others are facing challenges.
 WeWork, once a major coworking leader, saw a slight decline (3%) but still operates 148 locations in the US.
 The coworking market is competitive, and brands must continue innovating to stay ahead.

-Coworking spaces still attract a diverse mix of professionals, including:
+Coworking spaces attract a diverse mix of professionals, including:

 - Freelancers – Independent workers who need a professional workspace without high costs.